-This guideline covers diagnosing and managing idiopathic pulmonary fibrosis in people aged 18 and over.
-It aims to improve the quality of life for people with idiopathic pulmonary fibrosis by helping healthcare professionals to diagnose the condition and provide effective symptom management.
+This guideline covers assessing and managing psoriasis in adults, young people and children.
+It aims to improve long-term disease control and quality of life for people with psoriasis.

 This guideline covers new buildings and communal outdoor areas.
 The aim is to ensure there are enough shady areas to protect people from overexposure to the sun.

-This guideline sets out an antimicrobial prescribing strategy for acute sore throat.
+This guideline sets out an antimicrobial prescribing strategy for acute sinusitis.
 It aims to limit antibiotic use and reduce antimicrobial resistance.
-Acute sore throat is often caused by a virus, lasts for about a week, and most people get better without antibiotics.
+Acute sinusitis is usually caused by a virus, lasts for about 2 to 3 weeks, and most people get better without antibiotics.
 Withholding antibiotics rarely leads to complications.